joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

 There are several things going on here.
 First, we have specified two arguments for our greeting method: Two Strings, name and number.
 The first String is required but has a default value on "Unknown".
 The second String is not required.
-Then, our REST-Controller looks whether the user has specified a number of not and forms it response accordingly.
+Then, our REST-Controller looks whether the user has specified a number or not and forms its response accordingly.

 But how can the user specify the values for name and number?
 Well, he simply adds it to the API-Call URL like this:
 **http://localhost:8080/api/v1/example?name=joel&number=4**.
 This results in the following response from our API:

 > Example content for joel with number 7

-But we are not quiet done yet.
-We talked about HTTP Status codes that indicate whether the request was successfull.
+But we are not quite done yet.
+We talked about HTTP Status codes that indicate whether the request was successful of not.
 We also would like our URL's to be more flexible, so let's add these two features.

 ```java
 package com.example.demo.Controllers;